GallantsTeam/greenhack/docs/blueprint.md

-# **App Name**: ShopWave
+# **App Name**: CheatBase

 ## Core Features:

-- Product Catalog: Display product listings with images, descriptions, and prices.
+- Game Listing: Display a listing of games, similar to the original site.
-- Shopping Cart: Implement a shopping cart system to allow users to add, remove, and update items.
+- Game Search: Implement search functionality to allow users to quickly find games.
-- Product Filtering: Enable users to filter products by category, price range, and other relevant attributes.
-- Intuitive Interface: Provide a user-friendly interface for browsing products and managing the shopping cart.
-- AI Product Suggestions: AI-powered tool for recommending similar or complementary products based on viewing history.
-- Responsive Design: Ensure the website is responsive and accessible on various devices (desktop, mobile, tablet).
+- Cheat Display: Display game-specific cheats and guides in a structured format.
+- Content Categorization: Implement a system for categorizing and tagging games and cheats.
+- Advertising space: Display links, banners and advertisements.

 ## Style Guidelines:

-- Primary color: Deep Blue (#3F51B5) to convey trust and reliability in online transactions.
-The e-commerce site should focus on engendering trust.
+- Primary color: Dark blue (#1A237E) for the header and main sections.
-- Background color: Light gray (#F0F2F5) to create a clean and neutral backdrop for product showcases.
+- Secondary color: Light gray (#F5F5F5) for background and content areas.
-- Accent color: Vibrant Orange (#FF9800) to highlight calls to action like 'Add to Cart' and promotional banners.
-- Body text: 'PT Sans', a humanist sans-serif.
-Headline text: 'Playfair', a modern serif.
+- Accent: Yellow (#FFD600) for highlights, links, and call-to-action buttons.
-- Use clean, modern vector icons for categories, cart, and account management.
+- Use a grid-based layout for the game listings and cheat display.
-- Grid-based layout for product listings with clear separation and spacing.
+- Use FontAwesome icons for categories and actions.
-- Subtle transitions and hover effects on product cards for a smooth user experience.
+- Subtle hover effects for interactive elements.